 Whatever damage was caused from the accident, the spirit of a remarkable woman survived.
 There are examples of courage everywhere, from the tenacious desire of Terry Fox to the determined perseverance and courage of Rick Hansen.
 Rhona Mickelson personified all that and more.
 Her unfailing spirit and selfless concern for others is a remarkable legacy that will never be forgotten.

 Rhona, you are among the leaves, the trees — you will always be among us.

 Our deepest sympathies go out to her sister, Penny, brother, Stephen, and father, Harry.

-Such was the case in Nickels Belt, Pennsylvania, when Charles Roberts, a 32-year-old milk truck driver, burst into an Amish schoolhouse in rural Pennsylvania on Monday, October 2, 2006 and killed five schoolgirls execution-style and then shot and then killed himself.
+Such was the case in Nickels Belt, Pennsylvania, when Charles Roberts, a 32-year-old milk truck driver, burst into an Amish schoolhouse in rural Pennsylvania on Monday, October 2, 2006, and killed five schoolgirls execution-style and then shot and then killed himself.
 Initially, the public viewed the tragedy as another case of a disturbed individual acting out his psychosis by killing innocent victims.
-It was just another school shooting by a man who was described by neighbors as a soccer dad, a seemingly good husband, and hard worker who just snapped.
+It was just another school shooting by a man who was described by neighbors as a soccer dad, a seemingly good husband, and a hard worker who just snapped.
 A rambling letter written by Roberts prior to his death blamed his emotional state upon a personal loss, some years previous.